 It has involved a long series of negotiations over almost three years between New Zealand’s Ministry of Primary Industries and the United States Department of Agriculture to agree export conditions that would work for both countries while managing any potential biosecurity risks.

 It has also meant a huge effort over a number of years by veterinarians and breeders in North America.
-The embryos will be imported by Dr Matthew Rolleston of Rolleston Veterinary Services in Maine.
-They will be implanted through Wendy Artzt of Teton Valais Sheep Company, USA, along with Reni McNabb of The Valais Blacknose Sheep Association of North America who have a large Society membership offering advice, support, animal registration, breed standards and regular Zoom meetings with breeders and prospective clients, to maintain interest.
+The embryos will be imported by Dr Matthew Rolleston of Rolleston Veterinary Services in Maine, USA.
+They will be implanted through Dr Rachael Weiss of Applied Reproductive Concepts, LLC along with Reni McNabb of The Valais Blacknose Sheep Association of North America who have a large Society membership offering advice, support, animal registration, breed standards and regular Zoom meetings with breeders and prospective clients, to maintain interest.

-Valais Blacknose New Zealand in conjunction with Teton Valais USA will be selling the first purebred lambs from New Zealand embryos in March 2021.
+Valais Blacknose New Zealand in conjunction with Reni & Kevin Melvin of Elite Sheep Reproductive, LLC will be selling the first purebred lambs from New Zealand embryos in March 2021.

 “We have a philosophy of importing embryos from only best prize-winning flocks in the United Kingdom, which maintain only the very best genetics for our North American clients” said Lindsay Strathdee.

-Currently, the world’s cutest sheep enjoys has 18,000 Valais Blacknose New Zealand Facebook followers in NZ, North America and throughout the world and growing.
+Currently, the world’s cutest sheep enjoys has 18,000 Valais Blacknose New Zealand Facebook followers in NZ, North America, throughout the world and growing.

 The cutest sheep in the world are about to become North America’s cutest sheep!

 VBSANA Newsletter 1 – April 2019 issue

 Click on the link below for the full article of the first VBSANA Newsletter, Issue 1 – April 2019